 - NOTICE: This term applies specifically to Section 4.D of the Lease, which refers to the first time that the tenant is given written Notice of a charge, penalty or assessment (charge).
-Notwithstanding any other provision in the Lease or SOP to the contrary, reminders, monthly rent statements lease terminations letters, or any other document referencing the charge does not create another opportunity to request a grievance hearing to contest the amount of the original charge. [see Grievance Procedures] - 81.
+Notwithstanding any other provision in the Lease or SOP to the contrary, reminders, monthly rent statements lease terminations letters, or any other document referencing the charge does not create another opportunity to request a grievance hearing to contest the amount of the original charge.
+See Grievance Procedures. - 81.
 OCCUPANCY STANDARDS: The standards that MPHA has established for determining the appropriate number of bedrooms needed to house families of different sizes or compositions. - 82.
-OVER INCOME: A Tenant Family is Over Income if their Annual Income exceeds 80% of the area median income as published by HUD. - 83.
+OVER HOUSED: When the number of Members of the Household is less than the Occupancy Limit. - 83.
+OVER INCOME: A Tenant Family is Over Income if their Annual Income exceeds 80% of the area median income as published by HUD.
+See Occupancy Standards and Lease Add Ons. - 84.
 PARTICIPANT: A family or individual that is assisted by the MPHA. - PASSBOOK SAVINGS RATE: The rate used to calculate income from assets when the asset is over \$50,000 in value.
-This rate is reviewed annually and will not vary more than .75 from the national rate. - 85.
-PREVIOUSLY UNEMPLOYED: This includes a person who has earned, in the 12 months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage. - PROFIT MAKING ACTIVITIES IN A DWELLING UNIT: With prior written MPHA approval, profit-making activities may be allowed provided that no additional space or parking is required for this purpose.
-No modifications can be made to the unit for such activities and the Tenant must provide proper insurance. - 87.
-PUBLIC ASSISTANCE: Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly by Federal, State, or local governments. - 88.
-RENT: Includes Flat Rent, Income Based Rent, Minimum Rent, Monthly Rent, Retroactive Rent and any Rent owing on a Formal Repayment Agreement. - 89.
+This rate is reviewed annually and will not vary more than .75 from the national rate. - PREVIOUSLY UNEMPLOYED: This includes a person who has earned, in the 12 months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage. - PROFIT MAKING ACTIVITIES IN A DWELLING UNIT: With prior written MPHA approval, profit-making activities may be allowed provided that no additional space or parking is required for this purpose.
+No modifications can be made to the unit for such activities and the Tenant must provide proper insurance. - 88.
+PUBLIC ASSISTANCE: Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly by Federal, State, or local governments. - 89.
+RENT: Includes Flat Rent, Income Based Rent, Minimum Rent, Monthly Rent, Retroactive Rent and any Rent owing on a Formal Repayment Agreement. - 90.
 RETROACTIVE RENT: When a tenant is charged less Rent than what should have been charged due to circumstances where the tenant is in whole or in part at fault and may be because a reexamination of income was not completed by the effective date.
-Retroactive Rent, is Rent and may be referred to as Retro Rent.
+Retroactive Rent is Rent and may be referred to as Retro Rent.
 Retroactive Rent is due and collectable 30 days after MPHA gives written notice to the Tenant of the amount of Retroactive Rent owed.

-90. SELF-SUFFICIENCY INCENTIVES:
+91. SELF-SUFFICIENCY INCENTIVES: